 "I think if the Iranian people had freedom they would wear jeans, listen to Western music, and have free elections," Netanyahu told the BBC's Persian Service in an interview published on October 5.

 The faux pas set off a wave of ridicule from Iranians who rushed to post photos of themselves wearing jeans on social media, often with snide comments about the quality of the work done by the Israeli spies that are assumed to be blanketing Iran.
-The #jeans and #jeansiniran hashtags took off on Twitter, with many posts being aggregated
+The #jeans and #jeansiniran hashtags took off on Twitter, with many posts being aggregated on other sites.

 "My countrymen wear blue jeans and they listen to Western music and they are amazing and don't you dare patronize us.
 EVER!" wrote one Twitter user.

 "Sir, I listen to #charlieparker and #frankzappa, wear jeans and vote," wrote another.

 Although the focus of the outrage was the blue-jeans remark, many posted photos of their Western CDs or their cellphones playing Western music as well.